edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Certified_Accreditation.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01010056
-Comments: A certified recognition that provides evidence of a level of competency in a given area, such as certifying a level of skill in a trade.
+rdfs:comment | A certified recognition that provides evidence of a level of competency in a given area, such as certifying a level of skill in a trade. edi3:cefactBusinessProcess | Transport

 Properties: